 Let’s get started.

 Step 1: Sign-Up for 5-10 Different Web 2.0 Platforms

 Make sure you verify your email address after creating the accounts, or your property will be deleted or inactive.

 Here are some steps I routinely follow when creating a new web 2.0:

 Place your target keyword in the URL: some people freak out about doing this.
 But there is no need to because it’s no different than creating an exact match domain.
 To make the property more “natural,” consider adding extra words like “keywordexperts.wordpress.com” or “mrtargetkeyword.blogger.com.”

 But if the exact match subdomain is available, you should take it.

 Change the title and site description: the title should obviously be whatever you named your website and should include your target keyword.
 Create a unique description for each blog with the keyword naturally placed inside.
-I might write something like “We are your source for target keyword”, “Don’t look anywhere else for a target keyword, because we have you covered”.
+I might write something like, “We are your source for the target keyword,” or “Don’t look anywhere else for a target keyword because we have you covered.”

 Step 3: Create About and Contact Pages

 Creating these two pages instantly makes your blog much more legitimate.
 For the “About” page, simply write a few sentences or a paragraph about this blog or about your keyword.
 This should be easy considering you’re an expert in your field.
 If you’re an SEO agency, then create a more general about page.